codewisenate/digital-gov-block-theme-supplemental/README.md

 - `/styles/public-additional-styles.scss` for SCSS efforts
 - `/scripts/public-additional-scripts.js` for Javascript efforts

-There are occasions when the changes made to public facing styles should also be replicated in the blok editing environment.
+There are occasions when the changes made to public facing styles should also be replicated in the block editing environment.
 So for any admin side specific style updates use:
 - `/styles/admin-additional-styles.scss`

 ## Build files